algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/grahamScan.md

 counter-clockwise scan.

 3. **Traverse and build the hull**
-   Use a list of points to keep track of the hull vertices, starting the the lowest angle point plus the anchor point.
+   Use a list of points to keep track of the hull vertices, starting with two points: the lowest angle point plus the anchor point.
    For each point:
    - Add the point to the front of the list
    - If the front of the list has three points that are not **convex** (a counter-clockwise scan doesn't result in a **left turn**), delete the middle point from the list and repeat this step.